zhangmingdi/react-native-navigation/docs/docs/stack.md

 #### hideOnScroll?: boolean
 Hide the TopBar when a scrolling layout is scrolled.
 ___
-#### rightButtons?: Array< Button >
-An array of buttons to be displayed at the right side of the TopBar.
-Buttons are layed out in order from right to left.
-See the [Buttons](#Buttons) section for more details.
-___
-#### leftButtons?: Array< Button >
-An array of buttons to be displayed at the right side of the TopBar.
-Buttons are layed out in order from left to right.
-See the [Buttons](#Buttons) section for more details.

-?> Android currently only supports a single left button and does not support custom left Buttons
-___
 ### Title
 #### text: string
 Set the title for the TopBar.